-Based on his theory, Gardner comes to several conclusions: the 'Coming' of the World Teacher through Krishnamurti did not happen; the ceremonies of the Liberal Catholic Church were not approved by the Masters, and the Theosophical Society lived twenty-one fateful years between 1909, the year of the discovery of Krishnamurti by CWL, and 1930, when, according to Gardner, Annie Besant woke up to the 'truth' regarding the happenings during that period, termed by him 'the disastrous error'.
+Based on his theory, E. L. Gardner comes to several conclusions: the 'Coming' of the World Teacher through Krishnamurti did not happen; the ceremonies of the Liberal Catholic Church were not approved by the Masters, and the Theosophical Society lived twenty-one fateful years between 1909, the year of the discovery of Krishnamurti by CWL, and 1930, when, according to Gardner, Annie Besant woke up to the 'truth' regarding the happenings during that period, termed by him 'the disastrous error'.

-In support of his view, Gardner quotes from the 'On the Watch-Tower Notes' by N. Sri Ram (1889-1973), President of the Theosophical Society, in The Theosophist (July, 1963), written before Gardner's booklet was published, and with the comment on his article published in the same issue of that magazine.
+In support of his view, Gardner quotes from the 'On the Watch-Tower Notes' by N. Sri Ram in The Theosophist (July, 1963), written before Gardner's booklet was published, and which comment on his article published in the same issue of that magazine.
 It is to be noted, however, that nowhere in his previously referred article Gardner mentions CWL.
 Sri Ram wrote that Gardner's article: